KatyaRobinson/100-days-of-code/log.md

 - Figure out a way to email all this info to the site owner. - PHP
 -  and add an anchor link to the class description. - HTML, CSS
 - Style appointment requests in a better way.
 Sort by dates and class types.
-- Add ability to click on every request, review it and reply directly to the customer.
+- Add ability to click on every request, review it and reply directly to the customer - USE PHP DYNAMIC LINKS

 <strong>Styling</strong>
 - Choose an icon pack and implement with the design.